bhtooefr/WP-Web1.0/README.md

 Additionally, JavaScript shall be avoided at all costs.
 This theme will use none of its own JavaScript, and I'll investigate having a configuration option for whether to disable wp-emoji-release.min.js and wp-embed.min.js (both automatically enabled, both not very necessary, and both able to be disabled from a theme, AFAIK).
 I think I'll leave the Toolbar alone, though, as you'll only get it when logged in.

-This will begin as a fork of Wordpress's Twenty Seventeen theme - might as well use their translation work and such.
+This will begin as a fork of Wordpress's Twenty Seventeen theme, version 1.6 - might as well use their translation work and such.